followcrom/followcrom/README.md

 ### 🎛️ Mixing Skills: a DJ's Journey into Development 🛣️

 - 🐍 **Python Maestro**: As a Python aficionado, I dive deep into data, extracting insights and crafting visualizations that tell compelling stories.
-Almost every detail of life is logged, somewhere, by those with the sophistication to process and act on the data they collect, turning it into actionable intelligence.
+Almost every detail of life is logged, somewhere, by those with the sophistication to process and act on the data they collect by turning it into actionable intelligence.

-- 📱 **App Architect**: My passion for creation extends to the digital realm, where I architect and build web and mobile applications.
+- 📱 **App Architect**: I architect and build web and mobile applications.
 Each app is a carefully composed piece, designed to resonate with users and provide seamless experiences across devices.

 - 🖥️ **Tech Virtuoso**: My IT repertoire is a well-tuned ensemble of skills, honed through years of hands-on experience and an insatiable appetite for learning.
 From system architecture to UX design, I orchestrate technology to create harmonious digital solutions.